stefandplac/React---bango_social_app/README.md

 - create a custom textArea using div to write the chat content with emoticons insertion along the text and storing into the database as html string

 Frontend development using React (routes, ref, state, props, lifecycle methods), Redux(store, actions, reducers, constants), html-react-parser, axios , form-data

+Backend:
+- creating 13 endpoints for :
+          - user registration route :: used for development (express-validator,bcryptjs,jsonwebtoken, nodemailer)
+                        - check the data passed from frontend for validity {name, email, password} using express-validator
+                        - search by email into the database if another user is registered already with the email address
+                        - generate a new user using mongoose defined schema
+                        - generate an encrypted password using bcryptjs to be stored into the database
+                        - generate the jsonwebtoken that will be sent inside a URL to the new registered user email address for confirmation
+           - returning all the list of users with activated accounts or only the list of users that corresponds to the searched value
+           - user authentification route ::  used for development(express-validator, bcrypt, jsonwebtoken)
+                        - check the data passed from frontend for validity {name, email, password} using express-validator
+                        - search by email into the database to check for a registered account
+                        - using bcryptjs we compare the input password with the registered password
+                        - generate a jsonwebtoken that will be returned to the frontend
+           - changing password route :: used for development (express-validator, bcrypt, jsonwebtoken, dotenv/config)
+                        - check the token and decoded it to reveal the userid
+                        - use bcrypt to encrypt the password using salt and store it into the database
+           -